Furla

 Furla is an Italian luxury brand that has been in the leather goods industry since 1927.
-The company produces handbags and accessories.
+The company produces luxury handbags and accessories.

 History

-Furla was founded in Bologna (Emilia-Romagna) in 1927 by Aldo Furlanetto, selling ladies accessories via wholesale.
+Furla was founded in Bologna (Emilia-Romagna), Italy in 1927 by Aldo Furlanetto, selling ladies' accessories wholesale.

 In 1955, the first Furla store was opened in Bologna.
-Starting from the 1970s, Aldo Furlanetto was supported by his children Carlo, Paolo, and Giovanna Furlanetto.
-In the same decade, Furla released the first collection of bags.
-At the beginning of the 90s, Furla started to open stores and branches around the world.
+By the 1970s, Aldo Furlanetto children, Carlo, Paolo, and Giovanna Furlanetto assisted with the business.

+During the same decade, Furla released the first collection of bags.
+In the early 1990s, Furla started to open stores and branches around the world.

+In 2007, Furla celebrated its 80th anniversary with the introduction of "Furla Talent Hub Project".

 In 2008, Giovanna Furlanetto established Fondazione Furla in order to support emerging talents.

-In 2012, Furla opened its first flagship store in Bangkok, creating a new sophisticated store concept.
-In 2013, Furla started to manage its distribution in Hong Kong, Macau, and China, and recorded growth in Asia.
-In 2015, Furla opened Palazzo Furla in the heart of Milan, Italy’s fashion capital.
-In 2018, Furla acquired the manufacturing plant Effeuno Srl in Tuscany; in the same year, Furla’s sales more than doubled up to 513 million euros, and the company finalized the acquisition of the retail distribution network in China.
+In 2012, Furla opened its first flagship store in Bangkok, creating a new store concept.
+By 2013, Furla started to manage its distribution in Hong Kong, Macau, and China, and recorded growth in Asia.

+In 2015, Furla opened Palazzo Furla in Milan, Italy's fashion capital.
+In 2018, Furla acquired the manufacturing plant Effeuno Srl in Tuscany.
+In the same year, Furla's sales more than doubled to 513 million euros.
+The company then finalized the acquisition of the retail distribution network in China.

-In 2019, the company declared that it would only use only faux fur in its collections.
+In 2019, the company declared that it would only use faux fur in its collections.

+In 2020, Furla USA filed for Chapter 11 bankruptcy protection, planning to exit leases and shed debt.
+In 2023, the Canadian subsidiary filed for bankruptcy in Ontario.

 Distribution

-Furla operates a modern omnichannel structure, integrating the different physical and digital touchpoints.
+Furla operates an omnichannel structure, integrating different physical and digital touchpoints.
 The brand's collections are present in 850 points of sale around the world, including multi-brand boutiques and department stores.
-In addition, Furla operates a retail network covering 50 countries with a total of 457 points of sale, including 281 direct stores, 141 franchised shops and 35 units in airports and railway stations.
+In addition, Furla operates a retail network covering 50 countries with a total of 457 points of sale, including 281 direct stores, 141 franchised shops, and 35 units in airports and railway stations.

-In 2015, the company moved to a building in the heart of Milan, which also houses the brand's global showroom.